-I ensure I get it right
+We ensure we get it right

 Would you rather be a virtuoso at playing one musical instrument or a sub-par musician playing four or five?

-I personally would prefer to be an expert at a single instrument.
+We would prefer to be an expert at a single instrument.

-I apply the same approach to marketing.
+We apply the same approach to marketing.

 After all, what’s the point of spending any time whatsoever on a tactic if it’s not giving you any tangible results?

-Multitasking minimizes my impact
+Multitasking minimizes our impact

 Working on multiple marketing channels simultaneously is a lot like multitasking because you’re constantly bouncing from one technique to another.